Livingstone, Zambia

-Livingstone is a city in Zambia.
-Until 1935, it served as the capital city of Zambia (then Northern Rhodesia).
-Lying 10 km (6.2 mi) to the north of the Zambezi River, it is a tourism attraction center for the Victoria Falls and a border town with road and rail connections to Zimbabwe on the other side of the Victoria Falls.
-A historic British colonial city, its present population was enumerated at 134,349 inhabitants at the 2010 census.
+Livingstone is a city in Southern Province, Zambia.
+Lying 10 km (6 mi) to the north of the Zambezi River, it is a tourist attraction due to its proximity to the Victoria Falls and its road and rail connections to Victoria Falls, Zimbabwe, the resort town on the opposite side of the falls.
+A historic British colonial city, its present population was enumerated at 177,393 inhabitants at the 2022 census.
 It is named after David Livingstone, the Scottish explorer and missionary who was the first European to explore the area.
+From 1911 until 1935, it served as the first capital of Northern Rhodesia.
+From 1907 to 2011, when replaced by Choma, Livingstone was the capital of Zambia's Southern Province.

+History

-Pre-colonial History
+Pre-colonial history

 Mukuni, 9.6 km to the south-east of present-day Livingstone, was the largest village in the area before Livingstone was founded.
 Its Baleya inhabitants, originally from the Rozwi culture in Zimbabwe, were conquered by Chief Mukuni who came from the Congo in the 16th century.
 Another group of Baleya under Chief Sekute lived near the river west of the town.
 The predominant people in the area, though, were the Batoka under Chief Musokotwane based at Senkobo, 30 km north.
 These are southern Tonga people but are culturally and linguistically similar to the Baleya.

 The Subiya paid tribute to the Lozi of Barotseland but in 1838 the Kololo, a Sotho tribe from South Africa displaced by Zulu wars, migrated north and conquered the Lozi.
 The Kololo placed chiefs of their subordinate Subiya people of Sesheke over the Tokaleya.
-In 1855 Scottish missionary traveller David Livingstone became the first European to be shown the Zambezi in Livingstone vicinity, to see Victoria Falls by the Subiya-Kololo Chief Sekeletu.
+In 1855 Scottish missionary traveller David Livingstone became the first European to be shown the Zambezi in Livingstone's vicinity, and to see Victoria Falls by the Subiya-Kololo Chief Sekeletu.